Walking her dog one weekday before Thanksgiving, Laura Elstro noticed how many packages had been delivered to her neighbors’ front porches.

-Rob Daeschner said he has stopped sending deliveries to his home in Rodgers Forge after four packages intended as Christmas gifts were stolen from his porch last Wednesday night.
+Rob Daeschner said he has stopped sending deliveries to his home after four packages intended as Christmas gifts were stolen from his porch.

 Daeschner, who moved into his home over the summer, noticed footprints in the snow to and from his door, then learned the missing packages had been delivered.
 He and his wife were home at the time, but he said the delivery person never knocked or rang the bell.
 A neighbor across the street later found a package ripped open along with an invoice.
 Two of the retailers, Macy’s and J.Crew, have told him they would re-send the items.

 “People are going around looking for these packages,” he said.
 “Your concern level does grow.”

 He said he and his wife have decided to have packages sent to their parents’ homes or delivered to work.

 “I think we will do that moving forward, but no one should have to do that,” he said.

 With theft on the rise, customers are becoming more reluctant to have deliveries sent to their homes, choosing instead, like the Daeschners, to send items to a workplace, relative or store or other business that accepts packages.